anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 }
 ```

-This is an example of a processing chain where one step has multiple predecessors that are independent of each other.
+[Example 2](#multi-stage-example-2) is a processing chain where one step has multiple predecessors that are independent of each other.
 The assembly cannot start before the single parts have been milled.
 But the single parts do not have any other
-predecessor or successor relationship.
+predecessor - successor relationship.
 As long as both parts are milled before the assembly starts, it is irrelevant
 when the milling tasks take place.

 ### Setting allowed production windows